Malcolm X, The Civil Rights Movement and the African American struggle for social justice and human rights

 No American Opera of the last 60 years has so brilliantly interwoven social themes of critical contemporary importance, richly hewn drama and masterfully innovative music as is found in X.

-February 21st 2015 will mark the 50th anniversary of the assassination of Malcolm X. This extended showcase of critical highlights from the opera has been created to enhance the strategic marketing and prospective productions of X during 2015.
-This post underscores my work done for Mr. Davis during 2013 as a strategic marketing representative.
+February 21st 2015 will mark the 50th anniversary of the assassination of Malcolm X. This extended showcase of critical highlights from the opera has been created during 2013 to enhance the marketing and strategic pitch campaigns for prospective productions of X during 2015.
+This post underscores my work done for Mr. Davis during 2013 as his marketing and strategy agent.

 Premiered to great acclaim in 1986 by New York City Opera, X richly details the life and death of one of the most talked about iconic figures in American politics of the 1960s.